candlepin/candlepin.github.io/docs/gutterball/reportapi.md

 4. Start and end date does not need to be used in conjunction.
 When specifying only one, the boundaries of the resultant data will be used for the omitted part of the range.
-4. Parameters allow limiting results to specific date ranges or filtering by organization owner, entitlement sku, subscription name or whether or not the consumer is using entitlements which have management enabled.
+4. Parameters allow limiting results to specific date ranges or filtering by organization owner, product name, entitlement sku, subscription name or whether or not the consumer is using entitlements which have management enabled.

 #### **GET /reports/status_trend/run?timezone=GMT&sku=awesomeos-instancebased**